UCL/research-computing-with-cpp/04cpp3/sec02Templates.md

     - This can therefore be more flexible and intuitive than defining member functions for these kinds of operations.

 Let's define the `*` (multiplication) operator.
 (The others can be defined similarly.)
 We can do this in one of two ways.

-1. As a member function:
+A) As a member function:

 ```cpp
 class Fraction